 But it’s not about achieving perfection, or shaming anyone.
 Everyone is free to go at their own pace and within their own means.
 If you want to do your bit to protect the climate, the most important thing is that you start somewhere.
 After all, long distances can also be covered with small steps.
 And the best time to start is always now.

 It’s not the only solution, but it’s a solution – for all those who would really like to do something but aren’t quite sure how to start reducing their emissions.
-So not only can you set up an account with the bank of the future but will also be making a climate protection contribution that supports people in the global South.
+So not only can you set up an account with Tomorrow but will also be making a climate protection contribution that supports people in the global South.
 Not a bad start at all, if you ask us!
 Find out more about our Zero account here.